germsvel/germsvel.github.io/_drafts/elixir_supervisors_and_their_strategies.md

 end
 {% endhighlight %}

-By using `use Supervisor` (the module-based supervisor), we are able to create a supervisor with a name (in start_link), as well as perform additional actions during initialization.
-For example, we may want to set up an ETS table (redis like table) that would be related to our supervisors.
+By using `use Supervisor` (the module-based supervisor), we are able to perform additional actions during initialization since we use the `init/2` callback.
+For example, we may want to set up an ETS table (redis like table) where we could persist data related to the supervisor's children.

-This also allows you to perform partial hot-code swapping of the tree; eg. adding or removing children - module-based supervision will add and remove the children directly.
+This also allows you to perform partial hot-code swapping of the supervision tree.
-Dynamic supervision (#1) would require the whole tree to be restarted in order to perform swaps.
+In other words, in module-based supervision we could add and remove children directly, whereas dynamic supervision would require the whole tree to be restarted in order to perform swaps.
 Whichever method you use will depend on your needs.

+The rest of the module-based supervisor is much like it's dynamic counterpart, where we define the children with convenience functions, but note that we use the [`supervise/2`][supervise/2] function instead of directly using `Supervisor.start_link`.

 ## Supervision Strategies

-Another great benefit of using OTP's Supervisor behavior is that we get some very interesting strategies for managing workers for free.
+Another great benefit of using OTP's supervisors is that we get some very interesting strategies for managing workers.
 Let's take a look at them.

 ### :one_for_one

-The `:one_for_one` strategy is the easiest to understand.
-It simply means that if your supervisor supervises several processes and one goes down, only that one will be restarted.
+The `:one_for_one` strategy is the most intuitive strategy.
+If we have a supervisor _S_ supervising several processes, _x_, _y_, and _z_, and _x_ goes down, only _x_ will be restarted.

-Let's take a look at a demo of :one_for_one supervision strategy.
+Let's take a look at a demo of `:one_for_one` supervision strategy.
 We will start a fake Bank application for our demo.
 If we run `mix new` with the `sup` flag, `mix` will create a project that gets automatically started with a supervisor, so let's do that.
 In the shell,